 How do I apply for the program?

 Call 303-295-STEP (7837), or come in person and speak with our Admissions Coordinator.
-Application hours are 8:00 a.m. to 12:00 p.m.
-Monday through Thursday.
+Application hours are 7:00 a.m. to 12:00 p.m.
+Monday through Friday.
 Applications are taken on a first-come, first-served basis for same day admission at 2:30 p.m., if accepted.
 Intake for Friday applicants will be the following Monday.
 Exceptions can be made for applicants calling from out of state, other programs/facilities, or the judicial system.

 How much does the program cost?

 There’s no cost to enter the program.
 There are minimal program fees paid by residents once they’re employed as part of the accountability component of the program.